postcss/autoprefixer/README.md

 ## Grid Autoplacement support in IE

 If the `grid` option is set to `"autoplace"`, limited autoplacement support is added to Autoprefixers grid translations.
-You can also use the `/* autoprefixer grid: autoplace */` control comment or `AUTOPREFIX_GRID=autoplace npm build` environment variable.
+You can also use the `/* autoprefixer grid: autoplace */` control comment or `AUTOPREFIXER_GRID=autoplace npm build` environment variable.

 Autoprefixer will only autoplace grid cells if both `grid-template-rows` and `grid-template-columns` has been set.
 If `grid-template` or `grid-template-areas` has been set, Autoprefixer will use area based cell placement instead.

 Autoprefixer supports autoplacement by using `nth-child` CSS selectors.
 It creates [number of columns] x [number of rows] `nth-child` selectors.
 For this reason Autoplacement is only supported within the explicit grid.

 ```css
 /* Input CSS */